insin/newforms/docs/formsets_api.rst

    .. js:function:: FormSet#clean()

-      Hook for doing any extra formset-wide cleaning after :js:func:`BaseForm.clean` has been called on every form.
+      Hook for doing any extra formset-wide cleaning after :js:func:`Form.clean` has been called on every form.

       Any :js:class:`ValidationError` raised by this method will not be associated with a particular form; it will be accesible via